Courier Management Software: Finding the Best Solution for Your Delivery Needs

 This photographic record is good to have if a customer claims their order was never delivered or they can’t find it.

-Now that you know what we do at Circuit, let’s look at courier management software systems to see what unique features they offer that may be of interest to your courier business.
+Now that you know what we do at Circuit let’s look at courier management software systems to see what unique features they offer that may interest your courier business.

 One of the more unique features of Samsara is its live-vehicle location tracking.
 Depending on the courier service you use, there could be a lag between where your driver is and where they’re showing up on your dispatcher’s dashboard.
 Usually, the time difference is not significant (a matter of minutes), but if you need 100% accuracy, Samsara’s real-time tracking is a big win.